Why become a language learning catalyst?

 The members of a team could agree, for example, that anyone can send emails or reply to emails in either Finnish or English.
 This can provide good reading practice for Finnish learners, and where needed they can use machine translation technology or other online resources to help with any parts they don’t understand.
 Finnish learners could also write their replies in a mix of English and Finnish.
 This can provide an excellent learning opportunity by immediately using some of the vocabulary they learnt from the sender’s Finnish email in their partially-Finnish reply.

 These are simple examples aimed to show how simple agreements can have a big impact.
-More complex agreements could relate to, for example, the multilingual meeting arrangements discussed in the previous article.
+More complex agreements could relate to, for example, the multilingual meeting arrangements discussed in the previous article (Level 3 - Finnish your meetings).
 If one of these seems to work well for most meetings, it could be written up as the default language mix for work meetings in a particular team or even across the whole workplace.

 While the power of these agreements is precisely in not having to discuss and re-agree them each time, it is important to also stay flexible as well – exceptions can be made where needed, and it is helpful to review from time to time how well the agreement is serving both the people involved and the tasks of the job.